NormalNvim/NormalNvim/README.md

 For more info, [read the wiki](https://github.com/Zeioth/NormalNvim/wiki).

 ## FAQ
-Please before opening an issue, check [the AstroVim manual](https://astronvim.com/) and the [AstroVim Community](https://github.com/AstroNvim/astrocommunity) repos where you can find help about how to install and configure most plugins.
+Please before opening an issue, check [the AstroNvim manual](https://astronvim.com/) and the [AstroVim Community](https://github.com/AstroNvim/astrocommunity) repos where you can find help about how to install and configure most plugins.

 * **NormalNvim is not working.
 How can I know why?**